komal-untwal/ProgramingProject_HITS-PageRankAlgo/README.md

 # ProgramingProject_HITS-PageRankAlgo
 Implementation of Kleinberg’s HITS Algorithm, and Google’s PageRank algorithm.
+•	HITS(Hyperlink-Induced Topic Search)also known as hubs and authorities is a link analysis algorithm that rates Web pages.
+•	PageRank (PR) is an algorithm used by Google Search to rank web pages in their search engine results.

 Problem Statement:
 •	The two algorithms are iterative.
 At any iteration ‘i’ all pagerank values are computed using results from iteration i-1.